diegojromerolopez/djbdd/README.md

 FAQ
 -------------
 ### I don't understand what is a BDD ###
 OK.
-The concept is not easy, read the Wikipedia page about them (http://en.wikipedia.org/wiki/Binary_decision_diagram) and later the reference [1] and [2].
+The concept is not easy, read the Wikipedia page about them [Binary Decision Diagram at Wikipedia](http://en.wikipedia.org/wiki/Binary_decision_diagram) and later the reference [1] and [2].

 ### Do you use complement arcs? ###
 No. I don't use them.
 I understand they can reduce the size of the graph, but I wanted to make a pure BDD library.
 Maybe I could include them in some future version.